StevenBtw/solvor/README.md

 ```

 ### bellman_ford
 Handles negative edge weights.
-Slower than Dijkstra but detects negative cycles.
+Slower than Dijkstra but detects negative cycles, which is useful when costs can go negative.

 ```python
 result = bellman_ford(start=0, edges=[(0, 1, 5), (1, 2, -3), ...], n_nodes=4)
 ```

 ### floyd_warshall
 All-pairs shortest paths.
 O(n³) but gives you every shortest path at once.
+Worth it when you need the full picture.

 ```python
 result = floyd_warshall(n_nodes=4, edges=[(0, 1, 3), (1, 2, 1), ...])